wavering-ruby/STARS-VBA-CharactersSheet/README.md

 End Function
 ```

-**E.g.:** if the user write d10 in the "Básico" sheet the max will be "10" - because 10 is in the right of "d", this is only possible thanks [TextRight](#textright) function, that remove the "d" from the string.
+**E.g.:** if the user write d10 in the "Básico" sheet, the maximum value will be "10" because 10 is to the right of "d".
+This is only possible thanks to [TextRight](#textright) function.

-Continuing the example: 10 now it's the maximum value of the dice and the minimum is forever 1 (the dice value can't be <= 0).
-So, the calculation has a Rnd variable, this Rnd variable return a random number to the function that multiply the difference between the maximum and minimum value.
+Continuing with the example: 10 is now the maximum value of the die, and the minimum is always 1 (the die value can't be <= 0).
+The calculation involves a Rnd variable, which returns a random number to the function that multiplies the difference between the maximum and minimum values.

-THe function Rnd always return a number >= 0 < 1.
+The Rnd function always returns a number >= 0 and < 1.

-If the value in Rnd is 0.2.
-The formula will be "(8) * 1.2".
-Remeber, the Int() function in VBA round the value to down.
-So, the final result is: **9**.
+If the value of Rnd is 0.2, the formula will be "(8) * 1.2".
+Remember, the Int() function in VBA rounds the value down.
+So, the final result is: 9.

 ---

 ## TextRight

-In the Excel, are defined what dice the user wants (d2, d3, d4, d6, d8, d10, d12, d20, d100) and this function gets the right side of the string and return as int to use a Max parameter in the function [RandomBetween](#randombetween).
+In Excel, the user defines which die they want (d2, d3, d4, d6, d8, d10, d12, d20, d100), and this function extracts the right side of the string and returns it as an integer to use as the Max parameter in the [RandomBetween](#randombetween). function.
 This function is called once.

 ```VBA
 Function TextRight(cell As Range) As Integer